jvmcarneiro/LaRRemoto/README.md

       -d -p 3306:3306 mysql
     ```

-4. Modificar o valor do campo `server_name` no arquivo
+4. Modify the value of the field `server_name` with the access server address, in the
-   `conf/nginx/nginx.conf` com o endereço do servidor de acesso.
+   `conf/nginx/nginx.conf` file.

-5. Iniciar Nginx com config local:
+5. Start Nginx with the local config files:

     ```bash
     docker run --name nginx \